dbpedia/mappings-ui/README.md

 # DBpedia RML Mappings UI

-Developed under the "DBPedia Mappings Front-end Administration" GSoC 2017 project.
+Web application (front and back-end) that provides a user-friendly interface so the DBPedia community can easily view, create and administrate DBPedia mapping rules using RML.
+It includes users and groups management, mapping list, a powerful RML editor, and integration with the DBPedia Extraction Framework to provide mapping stats, test extractions and many powerful features.

-Please go to the Wiki for more information.
+Developed under the ["DBPedia Mappings Front-end Administration"](https://docs.google.com/document/d/10ylUFwgj-i0BxDQ9LAbHkpanbNr9TFklgMnejSIXISg/edit?usp=sharing) GSoC 2017 project.

 Based on Aqua Framework.